What is Dry Needling?

 While both Dry Needling and Acupuncture use the same tool, a solid filament needle, the principles of Dry Needling are not based on stimulating “channels or meridians” to restore “a balance of energy” like Acupuncture.
 Rather, Dry Needling utilizes the needle to penetrate skin and stimulate trigger points and connective tissues for the management of pain and movement problems.

 Does it hurt?

 Our sterile, disposable needles are very thin.
 Most patients do not even feel the needle go in.
 When the needle is inserted into the injured tissue, a twitch response may be felt.
-Patients have described this as a mild tingling, aching, or cramping sensation.
+Patients have described this as an aching or cramping sensation.
 These sensations are perfectly normal and even desirable.

 How will I feel after my Dry Needling treatment?

 This will vary, but many patients experience immediate relief of their symptoms and an increase in range of motion.
 Soreness or mild bruising may occur, but is not harmful.

 Will I continue to do exercises or receive other treatments?

 Yes, your customized physical therapy program at Bodyworks will still incorporate traditional physical therapy methods including manual therapy, stretching, strengthening and posture training.